flatrick/dbup_test/docs/introduction.md

                 // 3. log all events to the console screen
                 // 4. build the UpgradeEngine-object needed
                 DbUp.Engine.UpgradeEngine upgrader =
-                    DbUp.DeployChanges.To
-                        .SQLiteDatabase(database.ConnectionString)
+                    DbUp.DeployChanges.To.SQLiteDatabase(database.ConnectionString)
                         .WithScriptsEmbeddedInAssembly(System.Reflection.Assembly.GetExecutingAssembly())
                         .LogToConsole()
                         .Build();

-                // Here we perform the actual upgrade using our UpgradeEngine-object and store the result in a variable DbUp.Engine.DatabaseUpgradeResult result = upgrader.PerformUpgrade();
+                // Perform the actual upgrade using the UpgradeEngine-object and store the result in a variable DbUp.Engine.DatabaseUpgradeResult result = upgrader.PerformUpgrade();

                 if (result.Successful)